- Why Can’t I Sleep Through The Night?

-There are certain practices that you may or may not do that also have an effect on your sleeping and waking up patterns.
-There are people who cannot sleep because they spend a lot of time in bed.
+There are certain practices that you may or may not do that also affect your sleeping and waking up patterns.
+Some people cannot sleep because they spend a lot of time in bed.
 It is possible also that you sleep and wake up at different times every day.
 Taking a nap too long and too often may also affect your sleep pattern.
-These are bad habits that actually cause confusion to your body, and hence can make you fully awake at night.
+These are bad habits that actually cause confusion to your body and hence can make you fully awake at night.

-Not having enough and quality sleep can affect you in many ways, and these are the negative effects of lack of sleep:
+Not having enough and quality sleep can affect you in many ways, and these are the harmful effects of lack of sleep:

 - Alcohol dependence or abuse